 Great pride is taken in the rigor of the curriculum and our students' thirst for success.
 Setting the bar high in program admission requirements helps maintain those standards from the start.
 All are outlined below to begin the application process.
 Due to the competitive nature of the admission process, applicants should understand that meeting the minimum admission criteria does not guarantee an invitation to interview for admission into the program.
-Applicants will be screened by the NAP, and the most qualified individuals will be invited for an interview.
+Applicants will be screened by the program, and the most qualified individuals will be invited for an interview.
 Also, meeting the minimum admission criteria and receiving an invitation to interview does not guarantee admission into the program, as the admission/interview process is competitive.

 Labeled as “DNAP Supplemental Fee” on the memo line (please include the applicant’s name on the memo line as well), and